joyent/conch-api/docs/modules/Conch::Controller::ValidationPlan.md

 ## find\_validation\_plan

-Find the Validation Plan specified by uuid or name and put it in the stash as `validation_plan`.
+Chainable action that uses the `validation_plan_id_or_name` provided in the stash (usually via the request URL) to look up a validation\_plan, and stashes the result in `validation_plan`.

 ## get